Toeplitz Operators on Quaternionic Fock Spaces: Introduction

 \section{Introduction}

-Quaternionic analysis has developed rapidly in recent decades, leading to a function theory that parallels many aspects of the classical complex setting.
-Following Fueter's introduction of the Cauchy--Fueter operator and regular quaternionic functions \cite{fueter1935die}, Cullen \cite{MR173012}, and subsequently Gentili and Struppa \cite{MR2227751,MR2353257}, established the modern theory of slice regular functions.
-This theory retains a number of fundamental tools from complex analysis, including power series expansions and Cauchy integral formulas \cite{MR2752913,MR3013643}.
-These developments have produced quaternionic counterparts of several classical function spaces, such as Hardy spaces \cite{MR3801294,MR3839852,MR3358083}, Bergman spaces \cite{MR34064751,MR3059569,MR3553407,MR3605231}, Fock spaces \cite{MR3587897,MR4011262,MR4205480} and Bloch spaces \cite{MR3311947,MR4279369}.
+Quaternionic analysis has developed rapidly in recent decades, giving rise to a function theory that parallels many aspects of one-variable complex analysis.
+Following Fueter's introduction of the Cauchy--Fueter operator and regular quaternionic functions \cite{fueter1935die}, the modern theory of slice regular functions was initiated by Cullen \cite{MR173012}, and further developed by Gentili and Struppa \cite{MR2227751,MR2353257}.
+This theory retains several fundamental tools from complex analysis, including power series expansions and Cauchy integral formulas \cite{MR2752913,MR3013643}.
+These developments have led to quaternionic analogs of several classical function spaces, such as Hardy spaces \cite{MR3801294,MR3839852,MR3358083}, Bergman spaces \cite{MR34064751,MR3059569,MR3553407,MR3605231}, Fock spaces \cite{MR3587897,MR4011262,MR4205480}, and Bloch spaces \cite{MR3311947,MR4279369}.

-Despite this progress, the operator theory on such spaces---and in particular the theory of Toeplitz and Hankel operators on quaternionic Fock spaces---remains comparatively underdeveloped.
-The existing literature has largely focused on composition operators \cite{MR4384577,MR4162404,MR4519267,MR4864886,MR4732451,MR4248852}, as well as Hankel operators in quaternionic Hardy space settings \cite{MR3664521,MR3571445,MR3674079}.
-To the best of our knowledge, a systematic Toeplitz theory on quaternionic Fock spaces has not yet been established.
+Despite these developments, the operator theory on quaternionic Fock spaces remains comparatively underdeveloped.
+Existing work has mainly focused on composition operators \cite{MR4384577,MR4162404,MR4519267,MR4864886,MR4732451,MR4248852}, while the Toeplitz operator theory on quaternionic Fock spaces has not been systematically developed.
+The aim of this paper is to establish criteria for the boundedness and compactness of Toeplitz operators on quaternionic Fock spaces.

-In this paper we develop an operator-theoretic framework on quaternionic Fock spaces centered around three interconnected themes.
-We work throughout with the slice regular Fock space of the second kind.
-We briefly recall that there is also a Fock space of the first kind \cite{MR3587897}; however, its reproducing kernel and orthogonal structure are much less explicit (in particular, the monomials $z^n$ do not form an orthogonal basis).